phyletica/lab-protocols/3rad-protocol.md

 ### 2. Bead Cleanup
-1. Pool 5 &micro;L of each sample
+1. Pool 5 &micro;L of each sample into a single 1.5 mL tube.
 2. Mix pooled sample with 1X [Speedbeads](https://baddna.uga.edu/Protocols/Speedbead_Protocol_June2016.docx) and briefly vortex.
 3. Allow sample to sit for 1 minute.
 4. Place sample on magnet stand until solution is completely clear and magnets have been drawn to the side of the tube.
 5. Carefully pipette solution from tube and discard.
-6. Wash sample twice with 500 &micro;L of 70% ETOH
+6. Wash sample twice with 500 &micro;L of 70% ETOH:
     1. Add 500 &micro;L of 70% ETOH to tube and let sit for 1 minute.
     2. Carefully pipette ETOH from tube.
     3. Repeat once.
     4. Use toothpick to remove remaining drops of ETOH and let stand until no ETOH remains.
-7. Re-suspend in initial volume of [TLE Buffer Solution](https://phyletica.github.io/lab-protocols/tle.html)
+7. Re-suspend in 25 &micro;L of [TLE Buffer Solution](https://phyletica.github.io/lab-protocols/tle.html).
-- Note: Maybe suspend this in smaller volume?

 ### 3. One Cycle PCR With iTru5-8N Primer